 Cost of acquiring a patent, license, registration fees, hiring of chartered accountant and all other legal formalities require kaizen costing.
 At the same time, it is also applicable at the time of redesigning of any product which involves cost on research, analysis, hiring of expert personnel, etc.

 Human resource is another essential arena which is covered by this technique.
 It functions to manage the cost of hiring skilled employees, their training and development and retention.

 With the help of kaizen costing, the wastage of raw material and time of the labour can be controlled by improving the business operations.
-The organization also incurs cost on disposal of the waste or defective products, kaizen costing provides a solution through reusability of the waste and improving the production efficiency to reduce the production of faulty products.
+The organization also incurs cost on disposal of the waste or defective products.
+Kaizen costing provides a solution through reusability of the waste and improving the production efficiency to reduce the manufacturing of faulty products.

 Thus we can say that the cost of product promotion, advertisement, dispatch, selling and distribution, transportation, recruitment of marketing staff, etc. can all be monitored through kaizen costing.

 Types of Kaizen Costing

 Kaizen costing can be on a mass level for any fixed asset or the whole organization.
 Or it can be product-based, i.e., transforming the product or its process of manufacturing.
 Let us understand each of these types in details below: